Our current layout is modular, in that it can be easily disassembled, transported, and assembled. This way club members can

-In the third phase (possibly in 2022-23), we plan to significantly increase the length of the main line by adding a "fold" into the layout on the right side, moving the MoPac Expressway inside the fold and adding Round Rock, the interchange at McNeil, and Austin White Lime.
-We may also add a small "Hill Country Branch Line" extending into the layout from the wye in East Austin (today's Capital Metro Red Line):
+In a future fourth phase, we plan to significantly increase the length of the main line by adding a "fold" into the layout on the right side, moving the MoPac Expressway inside the fold and adding Round Rock, the interchange at McNeil, and Austin White Lime.
+We also plan to add the line from downtown Austin to roughly the Lamar & Airport Blvd area, which in the 50's included a number of industries and warehouses to service.
+Today, this is part of Capital Metro's Red Line (click to embiggen):

 Our modules were designed by our Vice President David Petersen.
 They are loosely based on the "FreeMo" standard and typically measure 4' x 2', though there are a few specially-sized modules and the Downtown Austin modules are 3' deep.
 The legs are permanently attached (on most modules) and fold up into the module for travel.
 We don't use any temporary track or rail joiners between the modules; along with alignment pins built into each module, the track has been laid with enough precision that trains aren't disturbed running from one module to the next.
 Each module is wired to connect to modules on either side with three electrical busses (one for the red line, one for all other track, and one for accessories and lighting).
 We use Digitrax DCC and wireless throttles.
 Track is Peco Code 83.